jeffqchen/8laster-Adapter/README.md

 Fit the soldered assembly into the shells and close up with the M3x8mm screw and nut.

-Note the nut is on the 8DIN side and the nut is on the 9DIN side.
+Note the nut is on the 8DIN side and the screw is on the 9DIN side.

 <img src="./Pics/out.jpg" width=400> <img src="./Pics/in.jpg" width=400>